danielgkreis/Public_Resume/README.md

-# Daniel Kreis Public Resume
+# Daniel G Kreis Public Resume

 I am an experienced field service engineer with a background in data analysis, looking for a career with less travel and better work-life balance.